Break the Ice: Trump ramping up US presence in the Arctic as Russia, China threats loom

 "We really don't have the ability to project the presence we need to project in both the Arctic and the Antarctic," Vice Adm.
 Scott Buschman, the Coast Guard's deputy commandant for operations, told Fox News of U.S. capabilities with just the Polar Star and the Healy.
 Buschman's rank is the equivalent of a three-star general.

-"We do need additional polar ice breakers to do what we need to do both in the Antarctic and the Arctic at the high latitudes.
+"We do need additional polar icebreakers to do what we need to do both in the Antarctic and the Arctic at the high latitudes.
 In the past they used the term... 'six, three, one.'
 We need six icebreakers, at least three of which are heavy icebreakers.
 And we need one now."

 Nick Solheim, the founder of the Wallace Institute for Arctic Security, told Fox News that although the U.S. has little Arctic territory compared with Russia, and therefore it makes sense why Russia would have more icebreakers, America's capabilities are woefully insufficient.